ludiosarchive/Coreweb/README.md

 *	cw/repr.js - Provides `cw.repr.repr`, a Python-like `repr` with
-	support for `__repr__` and an optimized variant `__reprPush__` that avoids copying strings.
-It also handles circular references.
+	support for `__repr__` and an optimized variant `__reprPush__` that avoids copying strings.  cw/repr.js handles circular references.

 *	cw/eq.js - Provides `cw.eq.equals`, which can deep-compare objects
-	using its own comparions and the `equals` method on your objects.
+	using its own comparisons and the `equals` method on your objects.
 	See its docstring for the exact behavior.

 *	cw/eventual.js - Provides a `setTimeout(..., 0)` that guarantees